mate-academy/jv-oop-advanced/checklist.md

 ```

 #### Don't use static methods in your solution
-Static methods are in general a bad practice.
-Let's better create an instance of a class which method you want to call.
+Static methods are in general site bad practice.
+Let's better create an instance of site class which method you want to call.

 #### Don't extend your `Main/Application` class from `FigureSupplier` or `ColorSupplier`.
 To be able to call the non-static method, we just need to create an instance of the class: